Makeshift/Marauder/Readme.md

 ## Getting Started

-This Readme is huge, so I made a smaller "Getting Started" page [here](docs/getting_started.md).
-This should be enough to get you going without having to read all of this crap.
+This Readme is huge, so I made a smaller "Getting Started" page [here](https://github.com/Makeshift/Marauder/wiki/Getting-Started).
+This should be enough to get you going without having to read all of this.

+**The documentation is still under construction and is subject to change!
+If you have any questions in the meantime, please open an issue.**

 ## Motivation